Wehshi (TV series): Plot

 One day, Amir asks Sobia to let him meet Asif as he feels guilty and wants to apologize to him, fulfilling his request she calls Asif to come over to her house.
 When Asif arrives Amir feels emotional and apologizes to him but Asif expresses his anger and tells him that he and his father took away everything that was meant for him including his mother, Amir begs for forgiveness and Asif forgives him and Majid despite everything on Sobia’s request.
 Amir dies the next day.

 4 months later, Asif keeping up with his stubborn behavior asks Sobia to marry him now that Amir is out of the picture, and she again disagrees.
 Sobia talks to Tahir and he goes to Asif’s house and finds out he is already married, Asif gets angry and tells him to leave, Sadaf confronts Asif about Sobia and he ignores her.
 Asif meets Sobia again and she tells him to focus on himself and his wife, and that she cannot marry him when he’s already married.
 He continues to ask her to marry him.
-Fed up, Sobia asks whether he will divorce his wife just so he can marry her, assuming Sobia is giving him another chance he goes home and divorces Sadaf and tells her he cannot lose Sobia again.
-Asif goes back to Sobia and tells her they can now get married as he has left Sadaf, Sobia gets angry and curses him and tells him he ruined his life as he has left someone who has known and loved him since childhood, Asif tells her he does not care and all he wants is her, Tahir arrives and Asif realizes that Sobia and Tahir are now together.
-Asif accepts defeat and leaves, Sadaf is back in her maternal home and it’s revealed she is pregnant which Asif doesn’t know about.
-Both Asif and Sadaf are left alone.
+Fed up, Sobia asks whether he will divorce his wife just so he can marry her, assuming Sobia is giving him another chance Asif goes home and divorces Sadaf and tells her he cannot lose Sobia again.
+Asif goes back to Sobia and tells her they can now get married and as he divorced Sadaf, Sobia gets angry and curses him and tells him he ruined his life as he has left someone who has known and loved him since childhood, Asif tells her he does not care and all he wants is her, Tahir arrives and Asif realizes that Sobia and Tahir are now together.
+Asif accepts defeat and leaves, the drama ends with Asif lost in his thoughts while Sadaf is now pregnant and back at her maternal home.